MiguelNiblock/Portfolio/projects/luminoldsdetector.md

 I also became aware of the novel use of models based on neural-networks, for anomaly detection on time-series; For example, LSTMs and Auto Encoders.
 These methods have the advantage to be able to identify anomalies in multivariate time series data.
 However, our use for this detector was limited to univariate anomalies, so these solutions seemed overkill.
 Also we were reluctant to employ such complex solutions at first.

-### Luminol Algorithm

-Luminol was one of the few solutions I found which was publicly available as an open source library and actually implemented an unconventional algorithm for time series anomaly detection.
-Its algorithm is called Bitmap-SAX.
-It works by quantizing a time series using the SAX method (Symbolic Aggregate Approximation), and then converts it into a bitmap using Chaos Game Representation (CGR).
-It lastly slides two search windows along the bitmaps, one to look forward, and one to look backward.
-The size of the window is set by the user, and should ideally represent a seasonal period.
-The algorithm will compare the value in the lower window with the one in the upper window.
-The larger the difference, the greater the anomaly score.

-The simplicity and performance of this algorithm are outstanding.
-Its functionality means that it's not necessary to do the conventional practice of training/ fitting a model, and then asking it to predict on new unseen data.
-This works by simply running on the data you provide, which means it could be categorized as unsupervised learning.
-According to its documentation, the time complexity is linear because at each "step" of the sliding window, exactly one data point enters and exits the comparison.
-So its runtime scales linearly with the size of the input.

-### API Details
+### Conclusion

+After experimenting with various algorithms I considered appropriate, our brand new tool started to take shape.
+For specific details, please message me privately.

-This notebook is a basic demo of the LuminolDSDetector module in practice.
+This notebook is a basic demo of the resulting module in practice.
 Here we get some data, import the module, explain some of the arguments, and show the output.

 <iframe class="jupyter" src="LuminolDS_testing-styled.html" width="100%" height="400" style="border:1px solid black;">
             </iframe>